 Along With the Gods: The Two PushLaunch Tasks

-This blog will be about an old task schedule!!!
-I am going to dive into the PushLaunch scheduled task that is responsible for delivering push notifications from Intune (or MMP-C?) to our device.
-I am going to show you what you need to be aware of when you are abusing Windows LAPS and manually resetting the Password.
+This blog will be about a big underestimated schedule!!
+I am going to dive into the PushLaunch scheduled task once again.
+This Task is responsible for delivering push notifications from Intune (and MMP-C?) to our device.
+I will show you what you need to be aware of when you are abusing Windows LAPS (or any other feature that relies on the PushLaunch task) to deliver the notification to the device.

 1. Introduction

-The PushLaunch task and the corresponding dmwappushservice.
-You could start wondering where you have heard about that service before.
-Almost a year ago I wrote a blog about why the corresponding dmwappushservice is very important.
+This blog will focus on the PushLaunch task and the corresponding dmwappushservice.
+You may wonder where you have heard about that service before.
+Almost a year ago, I wrote a blog about why the corresponding dmwappush service is very important.

 Intune | Device not Syncing | Missing dmwappushservice (call4cloud.nl)